Chapter 3 – Relationship to Clients – annotated

 Application of rule

-“matter” means a case or client file, but does not include general “know-how” and, in the case of a government lawyer, does not include policy advice unless the advice relates to a particular case.
+“matter” means a case, a transaction, or other client representation, but within such representation does not include offering general “know-how” and, in the case of a government lawyer, providing policy advice unless the advice relates to a particular client representation.

-Rules 3.4-17 to 3.4-26 apply to lawyers sharing space.
-Treating space-sharing lawyers as a law firm recognizes
+Rules 3.4-17 to 3.4-23 apply to lawyers sharing space.
+Treating space-sharing lawyers as a law firm recognizes:

 (a) the concern that opposing clients may have about the appearance of proximity of lawyers sharing space, and